<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=314834185700910&amp;ev=PageView&amp;noscript=1">

 Matching contributions are just what they sound like: your company matches your own 401(k) contributions with money that comes from the company.
 If your company matches, the company money typically matches up to a certain percent of the amount that you put in.

-Unfortunately, many people fail to take advantage of their company's matching contributions because they’re not contributing the required minimum to receive the full company match.
+Unfortunately, many people in your city, your state who are around retirement age fail to take advantage of their company's matching contributions because they’re not contributing the required minimum to receive the full company match.

-Research published in 2022 by Principal Financial Group identified that 62% of workers deemed company 401(k) matches significantly important to reaching their retirement goals.
+Research published in 2022 by Principal Financial Group identified that retirement age% of workers in your city, your state deemed company 401(k) matches significantly important to reaching their retirement goals.

 According to Bank of America's "2022 Financial Life Benefit Impact Report", despite 58% of eligible employees participating in a 401(k) plan, 61% of them contributed less than $5,000 during the current year.